Zilliqa/ZRC/zrcs/zrc-0.md

 #### `superseded-by` and `replaces` headers

-EIPs may also have a `superseded-by` header indicating that a ZRC has been rendered obsolete by a later document; the value is the number of the ZRC that replaces the current document.
+ZRCs may also have a `superseded-by` header indicating that a ZRC has been rendered obsolete by a later document; the value is the number of the ZRC that replaces the current document.
 The newer ZRC must have a `replaces` header containing the number of the ZRC that it rendered obsolete.

 ## Auxiliary Files